Harrding/ProjectE/README.md

 ProjectE
 ==============

-This directory contains my Python Projects that I will be doing over a period of time.
-I am not sure how long I will be doing this, but hopefully as long as possible.
-These projects are taken from Martyr2's Mega Project list, which, in my opinion, contains a range from easy to difficult things.
+This project will be called Project Excalibur because just cause I felt like naming something cool to this.
+However, it's not actually as cool as the name...unless you think this is cool...then someone's weird and it might be me.
+This directory contains my Python Projects that I found online at Martyr2's Mega Projects list.
+These seem fun and so I guess I'll just start to work on these while I have free time.
+I might skip around to do a bit more variety because I don't want to be stuck with a single project that I find rather difficult.
+Everything will be written in Python because these had the original intention of helping me learn Python.
+I'm still a novice at Python the language and so I hope to learn a lot from this, ranging from things like GUI programming to networking.
+Seems fun!

 ==============================================================================================